rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Remove node from virtual IP configuration
 -----------------------------------------

-Use the virtual IP node configuration operations to remove a specified node from the virtual IP configuration.
+Use this operation to remove a specified node from the virtual IP configuration.